We are your hosts, Bill Powell and Pip James

 Though our cottages and function space are all grid-connected with modern electric and LPG appliances, we try to minimize our environmental footprint.
 It's a challenge.
 We aim to make our buildings appear as elements of the bush rather than being separate from it.
 We are completely self sufficient in water and deliver drinking, treated dam and untreated dam water to all buildings.
 Half of our toilets are composting ones, we recycle all rubbish and we compost all of our own and guest food wastes in a worm farm.
 We have a state-of-the-art, passive waste water treatment system designed to protect the adjacent pristine lake from the possibility of nutrient contamination.
 We use solar, gas and wood-fired water heating.

-The photo of the building across the dam on the flashing masthead above is the 3BR cottage we built to live in for ourselves on our entrance road.
-We travel from time to time and when we are away our residence is available for guests tio rent as "Kookaburra Cottage".
-It is fully described under the Accommodation Tab.
+Pip and Bill undertake long trips from time to time and when we are away our residence is available for guests to rent as "Kookaburra Cottage".
+Like all of our cottages it is fully described under the Accommodation Tab.

 You are welcome to call in on arrival or during your stay and chat with us but we want our guests to feel they can be as private and secluded as they want.
 Checking in is not necessary and, so long as you have made payment arrangents, the chances are you will not need to see us at all.
-Cottage access arrangements are contained on your booking confirmation.
-However you will find that someone, either us or one of our staff, will be available to promptly respond to any comfort oversights or technical problems you might experience during your stay.
+Cottage access and guest information access arrangements are contained on your booking confirmation.
+Though we may be away you will find that someone will be available to promptly respond to any comfort oversights or technical problems you might experience during your stay.